SalomePlatform/yacs/doc/yacsgen.rst

   m=Module(<modulename>,components=<components list>,prefix=<prefix>)

-The statement for a module named "toto" with a component C1 (see below for a description of components) that will be installed in the "Install" directory will be::
+The statement for a module named "mymodule" with a component C1 (see below for a description of components) that will be installed in the "Install" directory will be::

-  m=Module("toto",components=[c1],prefix="Install")
+  m=Module("mymodule",components=[c1],prefix="Install")

 Description of components
 ------------------------------------------------